 It is often difficult, or impossible, to identify the type of turmeric that you have purchased.
 Most varieties are the same in taste and consistency.
 To ensure quality and purity, it is always best to choose a natural, organic brand.
 Many famous types are named after where they are grown, with each region producing a unique profile.

-You might hear of protected varieties like Sardinian saffron from Italy or the highly-prized Kashmiri saffron from India.
-However, the most crucial way to understand saffron quality is through its grading system, which is based on how much of the red thread (stigma) is kept versus the yellow part (style).
-This is especially important for the world-renowned saffron from Iran.
+When it comes to saffron, the conversation about different ‘types’ quickly turns into a quest for quality.
+While you might hear of protected varieties like Sardinian saffron from Italy or the highly-prized Kashmiri saffron from India, the journey to finding the best saffron in the world is less about geography and more about understanding its rigorous grading system.
+This system, which is based on how much of the red thread (stigma) is kept versus the yellow part (style), is especially important for the world-renowned saffron from Iran.
 This system gives us the different types of Iranian saffron, such as:

 For the average home cook, telling these grades apart can be tricky.
-The best approach is to buy from reputable suppliers who specify the grade (like Negin or Sargol) to ensure you’re getting the pure, high-quality spice you’re paying for.
+The best approach is to buy from reputable suppliers who specify the grade to ensure you’re getting the pure, high-quality spice you’re paying for.

 Why Is Turmeric So Affordable and Saffron a Luxury